ShirAmit96/Ap1/README.md

 Insturctions for using the program:

-1. After running all the above command you should insert a seires of number sepertaed by space.
+1. After running all the above command you should insert to the client's terminal a seires of numbers, distance metric name( AUC/MAN/CHB/CAN/MIN) and a k value.
-2. The program will return the predicted label of the vector using knn algorithem.
+2. The predicted label of the vector will be printed.
 3. You can continue inserting numbers and predict more vectors from the same category.

 validation rules: